erikcorry/understanding-lisp-1/README.md

 The return address is used to overwrite the jmp instruction at `uwx` so we can return.

 The top of stack is loaded into the IO register (which is where the caller expects to find it).
-The stack pointer is then decremented, and we use the previously modified jump instruction to return.
+The stack pointer (pdl) is then decremented, and we use the previously modified jump instruction to return.

 If the caller wants to restore the accumulator they can find it at the `uw` location.